chandlarlanier/se_project_coffeeshop/README.md

 # Practicum Coffee Shop

-This is the second project of the software engineering program at Practicum.
-It focuses on creating a landing page for a library cafe.
+This project focuses on creating a landing page for a library cafe.
 The page incorporates various front-end web development techniques and technologies, including Semantic HTML5, Flexbox, Positioning, Flat BEM, a custom form, CSS animations and transformations, and embedded YouTube videos using the YouTube API.

 ## Project features